crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v3.1.8 (2025-08-14):**
+    * **Status:** Complete.
+    * **Milestone:** All known pBIOS stability issues have been resolved.
+The data processing pipeline and diagnostic tools are now fully functional and robust.
+    * **Fix (Critical):** Resolved a persistent "dead graphs" issue in the pBIOS Live Filter Tuning screen.
+The root cause was a multi-faceted state management flaw where probes were being prematurely deactivated.
+The probe activation/deactivation logic is now correctly tied to the user's explicit entry and exit from the diagnostic screens, ensuring all data pipelines remain live.
+    * **Fix (Critical):** Corrected a subtle mathematical typo in the `FilterManager` that prevented the LF filter from correctly processing the output of the HF filter.
+This resolves all issues of slow signal convergence and ensures the two-stage pipeline functions as designed.
+    * **Fix (Critical):** Resolved critical freezes and incorrect "perfect signal" readings in the `Noise Analysis` and `NA Drift Trending` screens.
+The bug was identical to the tuning screen issue, where the probe was dormant during the analysis phase.
+Both screens now correctly manage probe power state.
+    * **Architecture:** Refactored the `ConfigManager` and associated UI screens to correctly implement the "dual-save" strategy.
+The system now correctly saves primary operational files (for loading) and separate, timestamped log files (for historical analysis), resolving all file loading errors.

 * **v3.1.7 (2025-08-13):**
     * **Status:** Complete.
     * **Milestone:** Implemented the complete user interface structure for the main application's Calibration workflow.